sc-ventures/cloudbreak-documentation/docs/common/blueprints.md

 ### Add Custom Blueprint

+For correct blueprint layout, refer to the [Ambari cwiki](https://cwiki.apache.org/confluence/display/AMBARI/Blueprints) page.

 You can define reusable blueprints for your clusters in the **manage blueprints** tab.

 To add your own blueprint, click **+create blueprint** and enter the following parameters:

 | Parameter | Value |
 |---|---|